Achievements in Answer Set Programming: Introduction

+Consider, for instance, the following solution to the 8 queens problem, adapted from \cite[Section~3.2]{geb12}.\footnote{A concise introduction to ASP can be found in Chapter~1 of that book.
+Examples of programs in this paper are written in the input language of the grounder {\sc gringo}, Version~5.}

-Its first rule, viewed as a one-rule program, has a unique stable model~$S$, which satisfies the following condition: \beq \hbox{A ground atom of the form $\ii{row}(i)$ belongs to~$S$ iff~$ii\in\{1,\dots,8\}$.} \eeq{a1} Condition~(\ref{a1}) holds also if~$S$ is the stable model of the first two rules of the program in Fig.~\ref{fig:8q}.
+The first rule of \ii{8Queens} (Line~3), viewed as a one-rule program, has a unique stable model~$S$, which satisfies the following condition: \beq \hbox{A ground atom of the form $\ii{row}(i)$ belongs to~$S$ iff~$i\in\{1,\dots,8\}$.} \eeq{a1} Condition~(\ref{a1}) holds also if~$S$ is the stable model of the first two rules of this program.
 And it holds if~$S$ is any stable model of the first three rules, and so on, for all 6 ``prefixes'' (initial segments) of the program.
 This is what we mean by achievement: once the programmer declares that a property ``has been achieved,'' he is committed to maintaining this property of stable models until the program is completed.

-After writing the second rule, the programmer can claim that something else has been achieved: \beq \hbox{A ground atom of the form $\ii{col}(j)$ belongs to~$S$ iff~$j\in\{1,\dots,8\}$.} \eeq{a2} This condition holds if~$S$ is a stable model of any prefix of the program that includes the first two rules.
+After writing the second rule (Line~4), the programmer can claim that something else has been achieved: \beq \hbox{A ground atom of the form $\ii{col}(j)$ belongs to~$S$ iff~$j\in\{1,\dots,8\}$.} \eeq{a2} This condition holds if~$S$ is a stable model of any prefix of the program that includes the first two rules.

 Additional properties achieved by adding the third rule can be expressed as follows: \beq \ba l \hbox{Set~$S$ contains exactly 8 ground atoms of the form $\ii{queen}(i,j)$.}\\ \hbox{For each of these atoms, $i,j\in\{1,\dots,8\}$.} \ea \eeq{a3}